 Each has a sparse SDR that senses patterns – This paper suggests that the number of patterns that any individual segment of dendrites can hold is calculated as a relation of synapse sites and the percentage of active connections along that dendrite (no matter how you count it’s a huge number)

 One of the issues mentioned in other posts is relating these dendrites into a larger pattern.
-I accept that the odds of any of them misfiring with a pattern that is not a match are huge - what happens if these three are highly selective pattern matches are correlated by learning their own part of a larger pattern?
+SDR theory says that the odds of any of them misfiring with a pattern that is not a match are huge - what happens if these three are highly selective pattern matches are correlated by learning their own part of a larger pattern?
 In the case above, shown as gold activation fields.
 The learned pattern at each dendrite doesn’t have to match each other – only the part of the pattern they are learning by themselves.
-Each is its own puzzle piece but they work together to learn as parts of a larger puzzle.
-When they do each becomes a peak of the mutual - reinforcing activity – a node in a hex-grid.
+Each puzzle piece is a part of a larger puzzle; each becomes a peak of the mutual-reinforcing activity, a node in a hex-grid.
 This self-reinforcing property means that the chances of forming the wrong hex-grid from some larger pattern are small but there is a high probability that these sparse puzzle pieces will try to snap together.

 The area of the hex-grid stretches as far as there are puzzle pieces matching the spatial-temporal pattern that is being applied to this area.
 The hex-grid forming properties samples the applied patterns (and surely there are more than one!) and sparsifies that into a new hex-grid.